nasa-nccs-hpda/eo-validation/README.rst

 The overall workflow is as follows:

 #.
-Step 1.
 Upload the data to your system of choice.
 #.
-Step 2.
 Create a set of general points for use and locate them in a single directory.
 #.
-Step 3.
 Copy the Validation Dashboard notebook under a general directory so observers can choose the notebook.
 #.
-Step 4.
 Let the observers perform the validation and aggregate the points at the end of the validation period.

 This will allow you to have multiple observers per point for the possibility of more robust uncertainty metrics.